aviatesk/JET.jl/docs/src/jetanalysis.md

 ## [Configurations](@id jetanalysis-config)

-In addition to [general configurations](@ref JET-configurations), the error analysis can take the following specific configurations:
+In addition to [general-config](@ref general-config), the error analysis can take the following specific configurations:
 ```@docs
 JET.JETAnalyzer